jonashackt/crossplane-training/05-configuration-packages.md

 4. Optional: Build & Publish Configuration Packages automatically with GitHub Actions
 5. Install the Configuration Package into the management cluster
 6. Create a new Configuration Package Version and install it into the management cluster
+7. (Optional) Create a new Configuration Package version and install it into the management cluster

+We'll go through each step on after another:

 ## 5.1 Create a new (GitHub) Repository